 Age on debut: 17 years, two months and six days

 Unlike Tanko, Reyna could be for keeps.
 The 17-year-old hadn’t long been promoted to the Dortmund first team when he came off the bench as a a 72nd-minute substitute for Thorgan Hazard in Augsburg on Matchday 18 of the 2019/20 campaign.
-The former New York City FC academy product had a big hand in one of BVB’s five second-half goals, playing the pass before the pass that enabled Erling Haaland to complete his hat-trick to cap a whirlwind outing that means the US youth international ranks as the youngest American debutant in Bundesliga history, and fifth youngest to pull on a famous black-and-yellow shirt in competitive fare.
-Needless to say there’s every probability he’ll usurp countryman and Dortmund alumni Christian Pulisic as the greenest non-German to score in the Bundesliga and on the international stage.
-Watch this space!
+The former New York City FC academy product had a big hand in one of BVB’s five second-half goals, playing the pass before the pass that enabled Erling Haaland to complete his hat-trick to cap a whirlwind outing that means the US youth international ranks as the youngest American debutant in Bundesliga history, and fourth youngest to pull on a famous black-and-yellow shirt in competitive fare.
+His first goal for the club - a belter in the DFB Cup against Bremen - saw him usurp countryman and Dortmund alumni Christian Pulisic by some four months as the youngest American to score for BVB.

 Age on debut: 17 years, two months and 27 days

 While Reyna was born in Sunderland, England, raised in the US and is presently cooking up a storm in Dortmund, Josha Vagnoman has shown himself to be more of a home bird.
 The Port City kid climbed the youth ranks of Hamburg, before being thrown in at the deep end one fateful Saturday afternoon at Bayern’s Allianz Arena in March 2018.
-Through no fault of his own, the teenaged defender was given a chastening introduction to life at the highest level as HSV crashed to an 8-0 defeat - one of 23 on their way to losing their proud status as the only founding Bundesliga member never to be relegated.
-The right-back appeared only fleetingly in 2018/19, but was enjoying a good run in side the following Bundesliga 2 campaign before seeing his progress checked by a foot fracture.
+Through no fault of his own, the teenaged defender was given a chastening introduction to life at the highest level as HSV crashed to an 6-0 defeat - one of 23 on their way to losing their proud status as the only founding Bundesliga member never to be relegated.
+The right-back, who doesn't turn 21 until December 2021, appeared only fleetingly in 2018/19, but has now reached 50 competitive appearances for the Hamburg first team and earned himself seven U21 caps for Germany.

 Age on debut: 17 years, three months and 17 days